 On November 22, 2023, the Company commenced a rights offering (the "Rights Offering") pursuant to which the Company distributed non-transferable subscription rights ("Subscription Rights") to each holder of its Common Stock held as of 5:00 p.m.
 Eastern Standard Time on November 22, 2023, the record date for the Rights Offering (the "Rights Offering Record Date").
 The Subscription Rights could be exercised at any time during the subscription period, which commenced on November 22, 2023 and expired at 5:00 p.m., Eastern Standard Time, on December 1, 2023.
 Each Subscription Right entitled the eligible holder to purchase up to three shares of the Company's Common Stock at a price per whole share of Common Stock of \$0.0112 (the "Subscription Price").
 Holders who fully exercised their rights could also subscribe for additional shares of Common Stock not subscribed for by other holders on a pro rata basis.
 In addition, the Company could distribute to one or more additional persons, at no charge to such person, additional non-transferable subscription rights to purchase shares of its Common Stock in the Rights Offering at the same Subscription Price, without notice to the holders of its Common Stock.
-Upon the closing of the Rights Offering, the Company issued an aggregate of 22,732,336 shares of Common Stock and received aggregate net proceeds of \$254,602, which it intends to use primarily for general corporate purposes and expenses associated with the IPO.
+Upon the closing of the Rights Offering, the Company issued an aggregate of 21,982,216 shares of Common Stock and received aggregate net proceeds of \$246,201, after giving effect to the Representative Affiliate Transactions (as defined below), which it intends to use primarily for general corporate purposes and expenses associated with the IPO.